blahosyl/dinner-party/README.md

 The only link (to the GitHub repository) opens in a new window and has an aria-label.

 It is visually distinguished from the rest of the text by being underlined.

+## Features

+"start again" message at the end

+functional use of colors/ASCII art

+visual separation into screens

+as little typing as possible

 ## Deployment